TomasVotruba/tomasvotruba.com/packages/blog/data/2017/2017-10-16-how-to-use-repository-with-doctrine-as-service-in-symfony.md

 $post->...?;
 ```

-- To enable autocomplete, we have to add them manually <em class="fas fa-fw fa-lg fa-times text-danger"></em>
+- To enable autocomplete, we have to add them manually ❌

 ```php
 /** @var App\Entity\Post $post */